Adekemi72/3mtt-darey.io-mini-projects-/README.md

 Here is where I am going to be saving my data analysis projects with darey.io in 3mtt

 ##Mini Project: Data Cleaning and Analysis Task
-### So, below is the instructions of the project. i will be sharing the before and after of the project.
+### So, below are the instructions of the project. i will be sharing the before and after of the project.
 Objective:
 Your task is to clean and analyze the given dataset by following the instructions below.
 This exercise will help you practice data cleaning techniques and perform basic exploratory data analysis.